 Mechanical Creation and Maintenance (MCM)

-This strategy will attempt to use mechanical means to achieve similar habitat objectives.
+This strategy uses mechanical means to achieve similar habitat objectives.
 Key actions include:

 - Channel widening and vegetation clearing

 The Program’s Adaptive Management Working Group and Executive Director’s Office use several tools to design Adaptive Management experiments.
 Special attention is being paid to experimental design to ensure Program resources are used efficiently and effectively, and that responses to Program actions can be determined in a robust and meaningful manner.
 It is important that through these experimental efforts we learn more about how to effectively manage our water and land resources for the benefit of the species and the Platte River system.